Ya7yaL/Ya7yaL.github.io/_posts/2018-03-08-howto-disable-push-from-firefox-58.md

 date:   2018-03-05 11:09:55 +0100
 categories: Post
 ---
 Firefox has recently implemented push notifications.
-And I am upset because dont really see the point in term of usability.
+And I am upset because dont really see the point in term of usability.!

 It might had been useful a decade ago, when RSS aggregators and newsletters were cool.
 Or maybe there are some"Notification Center" lobbyists trying to sell it to companies, I don't know.